jbmusso/grex/README.md

 Grex
 ====

-[Gremlin](https://github.com/tinkerpop/gremlin/wiki) inspired [Rexster Graph Server](https://github.com/tinkerpop/rexster/wiki) client for NodeJS and the browser.
+[Gremlin](https://github.com/tinkerpop/gremlin/wiki) inspired [Rexster Graph Server](https://github.com/tinkerpop/rexster/wiki) client for Node.js and the browser.

-Grex is a Gremlin generating library written in JavaScript which helps you build, send over HTTP and execute arbitrary strings of Gremlin against any Blueprint compliant Graph database.
+Grex is a Gremlin generating library written in JavaScript which helps you build, send over HTTP and execute arbitrary strings of Gremlin (Groovy flavored) against any Blueprint compliant Graph database.

 If you're interested in an Object-to-Graph mapper library, you may also want to have a look at [Mogwai.js](https://github.com/gulthor/mogwai).

+Feel free to [open issues](https://github.com/gulthor/grex/issues) if you have trouble using the library.
+I'll happily provide support.

 ## Installation